What a Professional Roof Inspection Covers

 After a Storm or Hail Event

 Hail damage, wind-lifted shingles, and storm debris impact are often invisible from the ground.
-An inspection within 1–2 weeks of a major storm is the best way to catch damage while your insurance claim window is still open.
+An inspection within 1–2 weeks of a major storm is the best way to catch damage while your insurance claim window is open.
 Many contractors offer free post-storm inspections.
 Learn about storm damage repair →

 Before Buying or Selling a Home